quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Generating Acknowledgements

-QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing frames other than ACK or ACN_ECN.
+QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing frames other than ACK.
 Specifically, implementations MUST attempt to enforce a maximum ack delay to avoid causing the peer spurious timeouts.
-The RECOMMENDED maximum ack delay in QUIC is 25ms.
+The maximum ack delay is communicated in the `max_ack_delay` transport parameter and the default value is 25ms.

-An acknowledgement MAY be sent for every second full-sized packet, as TCP does
-{{?RFC5681}}, or may be sent less frequently, as long as the delay does not exceed the maximum ack delay.
-QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-sized packet.
+An acknowledgement SHOULD be sent immediately upon receipt of a second packet but the delay SHOULD NOT exceed the maximum ack delay.
+QUIC recovery algorithms do not assume the peer generates an acknowledgement immediately when receiving a second full-packet.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
 The receiver SHOULD send an immediate ACK when it receives a new